guilherme-mattos-conde/Google-Glass-WebSite/README.md

 <h1>Google-Glass | Welcome to my repository ✌</h1>

-<p align="justify">In this repository I made a new version of the website that the teacher @gustavoguanabara proposed on his course.</p>
+<p align="justify">In this repository I made a new version of the website that the teacher <a href="https://github.com/gustavoguanabara">@gustavoguanabara</a> proposed on his course.</p>
 <p> You can see the result by <a href="https://guilherme-mattos-conde.github.io/Google-Glass/">clicking here</a>.</p>

 <br/>